 2. Keep videos under 5 minutes in length.

-Costa says that by keeping your video clips short and simple, you can record, edit, and share your video in about 15 minutes.
+Costa says that by keeping your video clips short and simple, you can record content, edit videos, and share your final products in about 15 minutes.

 “With practice, you’ll get even more efficient,” she added.

 3. Don’t fall into the trap of perfectionism.

 If you make a mistake while recording, keep going.

 Costa feels that the mistakes and errors in her videos are the best part and it teaches a valuable lesson.